yukaty/dev-notes/docker.md

 The `COPY . .` directive copies everything from build context into the WORKDIR inside the container.

-The **build context** is the directory on your local environment where the docker build command is executed to build a Docker image.
+The **build context** is the directory on your local environment where the build command is executed.
 It's also the directory where the Dockerfile exists.

 The **WORKDIR** is the container image's working directory.